Southeast

 Rent A Pontoon Boat or Jet Skis

-Heading out for four hours on a pontoon boat from The Flora-Bama Marina is one of the top things to do outdoors in Gulf Shores.
+Heading out for four hours on a pontoon boat from The Flora-Bama Marina is one of the top things to do in Gulf Shores.
 During our visit, the weather was perfect for boating.

 We anchored in coves and on sandbars where we could get out and play.
 My oldest son had bought a net and had a great time finding crabs, snails and other critters.
-Don’t worry – we have a strict catch and release policy.
+Don’t worry—we have a strict catch-and-release policy.

 Pro tip: If the boat won’t crank after turning the key… make sure it’s not in neutral.
 No reason…